-The work in this publication was part of NCCR Catalysis (grant number 180544), a National Centre of Competence in Research funded by the Swiss National Science Foundation.
-A. R. acknowledges support from the Ministry of Science and Higher Education of the Russian Federation.
-M. L., Y. K., and H. H. acknowledge financial support from the Chinese Scholarship Council (CSC).
-Open Access funding provided by Universität Bern.
+This publication was created as part of NCCR Catalysis (Grant number 180544), a National Centre of Competence in Research funded by the Swiss National Science Foundation.
+V.K. acknowledges financial support from the Czech Science Foundation (Project number 18-09848S).
+Y.K., M.L., and H.H. acknowledge the financial support by the Chinese Scholarship Council (CSC).
+S.V. acknowledges support from the National Research, Development and Innovation Office of Hungary (NKFIH grant FK135375).
+Open access funding provided by Universität Bern.